Dosage Form: injection, powder, lyophilized, for solution

 When medication can be taken orally, therapy with chlorothiazide tablets or oral suspension may be substituted for intravenous therapy, using the same dosage schedule as for the parenteral route.

-Chlorothiazide sodium for injection, USP may be given slowly by direct intravenous injection or by intravenous infusion.
+Chlorothiazide sodium for injection may be given slowly by direct intravenous injection or by intravenous infusion.

 Extravasation must be rigidly avoided.
 Do not give subcutaneously or intramuscularly.